Mozilla Thunderbird: Standards support

-For web feeds (e.g. news aggregators), it supports Atom and RSS.

-For chat, it supports the IRC and XMPP protocol.

-For newsfeeds, it uses NNTP and supports NNTPS.
+Authentication support

+Email providers have increasingly adopted OAuth authentication in addition, or instead of, more traditional authentication methods, most notably by Gmail and Outlook.
+Thunderbird has full support for OAuth authentication and provides instructions for Outlook users transitioning from Outlook's now-deprecated "basic authentication".

 File formats supported

 Thunderbird provides mailbox format support using plugins, but this feature is not yet enabled due to related work in progress.
 The mailbox formats supported as of July 2014 are: